 Therefore, there is a natural trial-and-error period of finding the dose (potency, ratio of cannabinoids, delivery system etc.) that relieves targeted symptoms effectively while avoiding any unwanted side effects, such as fatigue or “feeling high”.
 This process encourages each patient to tune into themselves and begin personalizing their medicine around their own specific needs and goals.

 Here at Om, we integrate the most relevant scientific research currently available into our recommendations to provide the best treatments options for each patient.
-Below are some of the major studies we utilize:
+Browse below to read some of the major scientific literature that we utilize:

 - Practical considerations in medical cannabis administration and dosing.
 (2018)